ryan4orce/fullstackbootcamp/lab_storage_configuration/lab_storage_configuration.rst

 .. figure:: images/storage_config_03.png

-Block awareness, introduced in 4.0, allows the cluster to survive a full 2RU block failure without using any more disk space.The basic requirement for rack/block fault tolerance is to have minimum 3 blocks in the cluster as we need to store 3 copies of metadata.
+Block awareness, introduced in AOS 4.0, allows the cluster to survive a full 2RU block failure without using any more disk space.The basic requirement for rack/block fault tolerance is to have minimum 3 blocks in the cluster as we need to store 3 copies of metadata.
 Starting in AOS 5.8, block awareness is supported in conjunction with erasure coding.

 In **Prism > Home**, click the **green OK** in the Data Resiliency Status box.
 This opens the Data Resiliency Status window.